stripe-samples/accept-a-payment/custom-payment-flow/client/react-cra/README.md

 ## How to run locally

-This is the React client for the sample and runs independent of the server.
+This is the React client for the sample and runs independently of the server.
 To start the backend servers, choose from a list of several servers available in the sibling `../server` directory.
 Running a backend server is a requirement and a dependency for this React front-end to work.
 See the README in the root of the project for more details.